EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 It's stereo just like **Stella Obscura** but much more relaxing for people to adjust their eyes to.
 The caveat of course is that you need to build a rather odd viewing contraption with the mirror and all that.

 If you should give it a try, the mouse button activates the player's jetpack thruster in order for the player to gain elevation.
 Moving the mouse left and right moves the jet-pack'd player left and right, white moving the mouse verticaly actually moves the player in and out of depth.
 In this way you can circumnavigate the "tripod" in stereo.

+### Thief of Baghdad (AKA, Carpet):

+**Carpet** was the working title. **Thief of Baghdad** was a sketch for a "platformer" game — the platforms being magical flying carpets.
+Sad to say though, I never implemented hit detection code to enable our little thief to jump from one carpet to the next.

+Sometimes, like this, you want to test a game mechanic/dynamic.
+In this case you can move the carpet up as fast as you like — getting our thief airborne.
+But he falls more slowly.
+The left and right mouse will move him — but only when his feet are on the carpet.
+Without going much further in the coding, I could see that it would be challenging (maybe a bit like **Frogger**?) but could be fun.

+Although I put this aside in May, 1990, I would revisit the idea in early 1992.
+The new version would be in color (and renamed **Scheherazade**).